atom/github/docs/feature-requests/003-pull-request-review.md

 - Bring back the sub-navigation, but make it look less .com-y.
 - Keep using an editable editor for the diffs, but add some padding.
 - Introduce a "Reviews" footer to all sub-views to allow creating/submit a review, no matter where you are.

+#### Third iteration

+Long comments can disrupt the code editing experience.
+Our third iteration keeps the review comments in a dock, a la Google Docs.
+This helps code authors more easily address comments, because they can see the comments and also get them out of the way.

+Since this approach different from previous approaches, we performed a series of [usability studies](https://github.com/github/pe-editor-tools/blob/master/community/usability-testing/atom_rcid_research_summary.md) to validate that users would find this approach useful.

 ## Unresolved questions